smhurf/lewagon_challenges/01-Python/03-SQL-Basics/03-Interacting-with-db/README.md

 ## Background & Objectives

-The goal of this challenge is to explore a given [SQLite](http://en.wikipedia.org/wiki/SQLite) database to understand its schema.
+The goal of this challenge is to explore a [SQLite](http://en.wikipedia.org/wiki/SQLite) database to understand its schema.

 ## Tool